omprxz/flipkart_review_scrapper_php/README.md

   - Extracts detailed information from Flipkart reviews, including title, text, rating, user name, user address, review likes, dislikes, and review date.
   - Provides an option to download fetched reviews in CSV format for further analysis.

+## Additional File Details

+In this project, alongside the primary scripts `main.js` and `scrape.php`, you'll find additional scripts `main2.js` and `scrape2.php`.
+These complementary scripts are designed to work together seamlessly, enhancing the functionality provided by their counterparts.

+One notable difference is in the data scraping mechanism employed.
+While `main.js` and `scrape.php` utilize PHP for data scraping, `main2.js` and `scrape2.php` leverage jQuery and JavaScript for this purpose.
+This approach offers flexibility and efficiency in handling reviews data, catering to different project requirements and preferences.

 ## Usage

 1. Clone the repository to your local machine.